EXPONDIST

 Examples 🔗

-If you're interested in determining the probability that an event occurs exactly at the 10-minute mark (not earlier or later), with events happening on average every 15 minutes, you can use the EXPONDIST function with a non-cumulative distribution.
-The formula would be: =EXPONDIST(10, 15, FALSE).
-This will provide the probability mass for the exact timing of an event occurrence at the 10-minute mark.
+To determine the probability that an event occurs exactly at the 10-minute mark, with events happening on average every 15 minutes, use the EXPONDIST function with a non-cumulative distribution.
+The formula =EXPONDIST(10, 15, FALSE) will give you the probability mass for the event occurring exactly at the 10-minute mark.

 Notes 🔗

-Ensure that the lambda parameter is greater than 0, as it represents the rate of the exponential distribution.
+Ensure the lambda parameter is greater than 0, as it represents the rate of the exponential distribution.
 The x value should also be non-negative.
-Additionally, interpret the results of EXPONDIST appropriately based on whether you request the cumulative distribution or the probability mass function.
+Interpret the results of EXPONDIST based on whether you request the cumulative distribution or the probability density function.

 Questions 🔗